UBehrmann/PW4/Rapport.md

 ## Conclusion of the third exercise

 The first model has the lowest performance, as expected, because it has the lowest capacity.
 It has the worst performance from all first models with a ~36% accuracy.
+There are confusions between number 2 and 6, 5 is often classified as 3, 8 as 3 and 9 as 7.
+This is probably because the model is not complex enough to distinguish between these numbers.
+It could only classify 1 really good and 4 and 7 around 70% of the time.
+All other numbers are classified around correctly 40% or less .

 The second model has a better performance, but the training isn't quite finished with 50 epochs.
 This shows in the confusion matrix, where it only gets to ~93% accuracy.
+There are no major confusions in this model.
+This model has only a few minor confusions,  like 7 with 2, 5 with 8, 0 with 1.
+Probably because the images were more difficult to distinguish.

 The third model has the best performance, but it is also the one which overfits the most.
 It begins to overfit the training data at ~20 epochs.
 It still does have the best performance of this experiment with a ~97% accuracy.
+A the second model, there are no major confusions in this model.
+We have negligible confusions between 9 with 4, 8 with 5, 2 with 7.
+Same as the second model, probably because the images were more difficult to distinguish, but it could classify images which the second model couldn't.

 <P style="page-break-before: always">